An Encouraging Reminder for the Weary

 Hurry

-As counter-cultural as this may sound, busyness isn't a virtue.
-That's probably not the message that you'll get from paying attention to social media, Hollywood, or even your family members and friends.
-But that's the message that you'll get from reading the gospels.
+As countercultural as this may sound, busyness isn't a virtue.
+That's probably not the message that you'll get from paying attention to social media, Hollywood, or maybe even your family members and friends.
+But that's the message that you'll get from reading Scripture.
 So before you start applauding yourself for having such a busy life, consider slowing down and taking time to rest instead.

 Beating the Summer Boredom Blues

-Re-Aligning Our Priorities to Pursue Godliness
+Realigning Your Priorities to Pursue Godliness

-Better than Boredom
+Better Than Boredom

 Like every other season of life, you can make this the best or the worst of times.
 So choose your activities well.
 Don’t waste a moment.
 If you do nothing else this summer, learn to lean more on Christ and less on yourself.